Gorilla Glass maker Corning gets $200 million from Apple’s US manufacturing investment fund

 Even so, any sort of investment like this will likely and should be regarded as a win for anyone with an interest in returning manufacturing to the US, regardless of political leanings.
 It’s also certainly worth tracking how this manner of investment will impact the relationship between the companies involved – Gorilla Glass has, after all, had strong relationships with just about every major smartphone manufacturer.

-Hopefully this doesn’t aversely impact the relationship Corning has had with competitors like Samsung, HTC and LG.
+Hopefully this doesn’t adversely impact the relationship Corning has had with competitors like Samsung, HTC and LG.
 We’ve reached out to all parties to comment on what the investment will mean for those relationships, moving forward.
 We’ll update when we hear back.

 0